Mr. Sterdley, make sure we don't lose that guy on line four.

 They just can't.

-And they got another problem.
+And they've got another problem.

-They got to keep their rural population in the rural areas.
+They've got to keep their rural population in the rural areas.

 They cannot let the rural population migrate to the cities or they're finished.

-They don't have food for them, they don't have jobs for them.
+They don't have food for them.

 These factories that are employing hundreds of thousands of people are built in rural areas.

-ChICOM leader got to keep his people out there.
+A CHICOM leader got to keep his people out there.

 By the same token, they can afford to lose a hell of a lot of soldiers in a war because of their population.

-But we don't really put them on a level playing field yet, even though they they should be.
+But we don't really put them on a level playing field yet, even though they should be.

-But they're not outwardly expansionists, but they do aid and support America's enemies.
+But they're not outwardly expansionists, but they do aid and support America's enemies, Iran, to name one.

-Now, if the Soviet Union rebuilds and is able to establish once again its superpower status with a nuclear arsenal, then we've got a big problem because then you'd have effectively three, with two of them being the bad guys.
+Now, if the Soviet Union rebuilds and is able to establish once again its superpower status with a nuclear arsenal, then we've got a big problem because then you'd have effectively three with two of them being the bad guys.

 And we liberate people who are oppressed.